 ERP implementation team membersYou’ve made the decision that a next-generation ERP (Enterprise Resource Planning) solution is what your organisation needs to deliver the requisite insights, automated workflows and harmonised data from across your operations.
 You’ve researched, budgeted and consulted and your shortlist of ERP platforms has been compiled.
 The implementation of an all-embracing ERP solution is a time, resource and skill-consuming exercise; embarking on this complex journey will certainly test your internal systems and your processes during the months ahead.
 But, it’s important to remember that it’s the people who will really count during times of mission-critical upgrades.
-Getting your ERP implementation team structure, its roles and responsibilities defined and managed is vital.
+Getting your ERP System Implementation team structure, its roles and responsibilities defined and managed is vital.
 At stake is a smooth, efficient ERP deployment that will enhance, rather than hinder, your business strategy and deliver that coveted positive Return on Investment.

-The project lead: the steering committeeWorking alongside your ERP implementation consultant, the steering committee will comprise senior leaders and management who are responsible for defining and managing the key objectives for the implementation project.
+The project lead: the steering committeeWorking alongside your ERP System Implementation consultant, the steering committee will comprise senior leaders and management who are responsible for defining and managing the key objectives for the implementation project.
 While CEOs, COOs, CFOs, VPs and directors will be taking centre stage for ERP roll-outs within multinational organisations, the same hierarchical approach for the high-level project leads should be applied to smaller scale businesses too.

 The first line support team: the super-usersThe support team is there to keep the ERP solution running as it should and will be made up of line-oriented superusers.
 They’re there to work in conjunction with the ERP consultant to learn the ropes and train the trainers, conduct user acceptance testing, carry out various administrative tasks and provide first-line user assistance when needed.

-‘The only source of knowledge is experience’ – Albert EinsteinHe may not have been thinking about the rudiments of ERP implementation when he coined the phrase, but Albert Einstein certainly had foresight.
+‘The only source of knowledge is experience’ – Albert EinsteinHe may not have been thinking about the rudiments of ERP System Implementation when he coined the phrase, but Albert Einstein certainly had foresight.
 The seamlessness of any ERP deployment rests on the understanding its implementation team has of its organisational processes, its industry and the capability of the ERP system it’s aiming to commission.
 Everyone involved in the project, from its lead and managers to its all-important support network, must possess a high-level appreciation of the organisation’s processes, notably its ERP implementation data conversion process.
 This will often result in an inordinate time spent exporting, changing, uploading and reconciling data; knowledge of your data, therefore, is key to the power you will wield throughout your ERP deployment.
 Similarly, the inside industry savvy of your ERP project team cannot be underestimated.
 Operational insight is critical to the configurations, specifications and processes you’ll need to map and execute in the context of your business model and ERP implementation parameters.
 As far as your knowledge of the capability of the ERP system itself extends, your first step should certainly be to get an experienced implementation consultant onside from the start.
 With a plethora of high-performance ERP platforms on offer, designating the solution that will effect the transformational change you seek is no mean feat.
 Proceed with a far-reaching business roll-out without consulting an implementation specialist first at your peril.